wx-ecology/CriticaL/README.md

 For questions about the analysis or reproducibility, contact:

-- Wenjing Xu — wenjing.xuuu [at] gmail.com
+- Wenjing Xu — wenjingxu [at] umass.edu